kprotty/pages/_posts/2021-01-15-async-await.md

 <sub>TODO: zig-fast juggling doodle</sub>

-Because of how vague "pausable functions" are, people have come up with different ways of implementing coroutines.
-Of all the different coroutine properties, there are three that I'd like to focus on: Capturing, completing, and multi-tasking.
+Because of how vague coroutines/"pausable functions" are, people have come up with different ways of implementing coroutines.
+Of all the different coroutine properties, there are three that I'd like to focus on: multi-tasking, capturing, and completing.

 ### Multi-tasking

 Coroutine multi-tasking is all about how coroutines and paused/unpaused.
 The two primiary ways I know of for going about this is *preemptive* multi-tasking and *cooperative* multi-tasking.
 When coroutines are preemptively scheduled, it generally means having an outside system control how they're executed.
 This is common in desktop operating systems where there's a [Kernel] which lets [Processes] (i.e. coroutines) run for a while but can (and will) force them to stop running so another process can run.
 Cooperative multi-tasking on the other hand means that the processes themselves dictate when another process can run instead of having a "kernel" forcefully decide for them.

 The latter is efficient as it avoids the overhead of running what is effectively a [VirtualMachine].
-The former is good for when you can't trust all processes in the system to *cooperative* with each other and distribute run time fairly, so you have to force it.
+The former is good for when you can't trust all processes in the system to *cooperate* with each other and distribute run time fairly, so you have to force it.
 The abilty to boot a process from running in preemptive multi-tasking allows bounded latency for all processes while letting it run until its ready to switch in cooperative multi-tasking allows for maximum throughput.

 [Kernel]: https://www.geeksforgeeks.org/kernel-in-operating-system/
 [Processes]: https://www.tutorialspoint.com/operating_system/os_processes.htm